 Dr. James King Jr. was appointed to the SEC Council on Racial Equity and Social Justice, a league-wide body consisting of a diverse group of student-athletes, administrators, coaches and SEC staff.
 He is the administrative representative from The University of Alabama, joining Coach Pat Murphy from UA’s Softball program, who represents athletics.

-Culverhouse alum Marillyn A. Hewson is the President, Chairman and CEO of Lockheed Martin and was named the most powerful woman in business for 2018 by Fortune Magazine.
+Culverhouse alum Marillyn A. Hewson is the President, Chairman and CEO of Lockheed Martin and was named the Most Powerful Woman in Business for 2019 by Fortune Magazine.
 She was also named 2018 Chief Executive of the Year by Chief Executive magazine and selected to TIME 100: The Most Influential People of 2019.

 Dr. Jim Cochran, the Culverhouse Associate Dean for Research, was recognized by the Institute for Operations Research & the Management Sciences (INFORMS) with its President’s Award, which goes to those who make “important contributions to the welfare of society” on a “local, national, or global level.”
 The award was given to him at the organization’s recent annual meeting.

-The Culverhouse College of Business at The University of Alabama is celebrating 100 years of transforming business in 2019.
-The centennial year will feature several special initiatives aimed at helping College alums and friends relive the rich history of Culverhouse while showcasing its plans for the future.
+The Culverhouse College of Business at The University of Alabama celebrated 100 years of transforming business in 2019.
+The centennial year featured several special initiatives aimed at helping College alums and friends relive the rich history of Culverhouse while showcasing its plans for the future.

 Daniel Seehase was named the college’s Austin Cup winner for 2020.
 Seehase, who graduated not only with a double major in finance and mathematics, but also a master’s in finance concentrating in financial engineering, was also a leader outside the classroom through participation in numerous clubs and outreach activities.